opendxl/opendxl-databus-client-java/docs/_sources/Transactions-producer-consumer-example.rst.txt

            return new ProducerRecord<>(routingData, headers, messagePayload);
        }

-In this method the a ``ProducerRecord`` instance is created, adding to his constructor a ``RoutingData`` object with topic and key, ``Headers`` object and a ``MessagePayload`` object with the message content.
+In this method a ``ProducerRecord`` instance is created, specifying a ``RoutingData`` object with topic and key, a ``Headers`` object, and a ``MessagePayload`` object with the message content.

-Now, at this point the next step is send the message.
-To do that the producer calls the send method.
+At this point, the message is sent by invoking the following method.

 .. code:: java

        producer.send(producerRecord, new MyCallback(producerRecord.getRoutingData().getShardingKey()));

-This method sends a producer record and associates a callback for each sent execution.
+This method sends a producer record and associates a callback for each sent record.
 The callback is used because send is asynchronous and this method will return immediately once the record has been stored in the buffer of records waiting to be sent.
 This allows sending many records in parallel without blocking to wait for the response after each one.
-Fully non-blocking usage can make use of the callback parameter to provide a callback that will be invoked when the request is complete.
+Fully non-blocking usage can make use of the callback parameter to provide a callback that will be invoked once the request is complete.

 When all messages are sent the ``commitTransaction()`` method is called.
 This commits the ongoing transaction and will flush any unsent records before actually committing the transaction.

-After send method executes the ``justWait()`` method is called to wait and produce a new record. ``PRODUCER_TIME_CADENCE_MS`` is the time in ms that the producer waits to send a new message.
+After each send, the ``justWait()`` method is invoked to wait prior to producing a new record. ``PRODUCER_TIME_CADENCE_MS`` is the time in ms that the producer waits prior to sending a new message.

-Finally when sample stops flush and close method are called.
+Finally, when the sample stops, the flush and close methods are invoked.

 .. code:: java

        producer.flush();
        producer.close();

-Flush method method makes all buffered records immediately available to send and blocks on the completion of the requests associated with these records.
+The flush method method makes all buffered records immediately available to send and blocks on the completion of the requests associated with these records.
 Flush gives a convenient way to ensure all previously sent messages have actually completed.

-Close method closes producer and frees resources such as connections, threads, and buffers associated with the producer.
+The close method closes the producer and frees resources such as connections, threads, and buffers associated with the producer.

-If for any reason transaction fails, the ``abortTransaction()`` method is called.
-Any unflushed produced messages will be aborted when this call is made.
+If for any reason a transaction fails, the ``abortTransaction()`` method is invoked.
+At this point, any unflushed messages will be aborted.

 Run the sample
 ~~~~~~~~~~~~~~